 - Financial distress

-- Personal or family problems that are impacting a student's performance
+- Personal or family problems impacting your academic progress

 How do I contact the graduate student Ombudsman?

-*Confidentiality cannot be promised in matters relating to threats to self or others, child abuse, or other illegal activity.
+*Confidentiality cannot be promised in matters relating to concerns of harm or threats to self or others or potential illegal activity.